 Even though Onehunga weed is only a small annual weed, phenoxy herbicides such as MCPA, 2,4-D and mecoprop do not control this weed very well by themselves.
 By adding dicamba to any of these herbicides, better control is obtained, eg 2,4-D/dicamba (Banvine), MCPA/mecoprop/dicamba (several trade names).

 Probably the most favoured way of commercially controlling this weed in New Zealand turf though is through use of clopyralid (eg Versatill) or a picloram/triclopyr mixture (eg Victory Gold).
-Note however that we have recently located a strain of Onehunga weed in several locations north of Auckland that is resistant to both clopyralid and picloram, and this is now being found in other parts of New Zealand as well, such as Mount Maunganui.
+Note however that we have found a strain of Onehunga weed in several locations north of Auckland that is resistant to both clopyralid and picloram, and this is now being found in other parts of New Zealand as well, such as Mount Maunganui.
 This is a warning not to rely too heavily on these two herbicides year after year to control Onehunga weed.
 The resistant strain looks different to the normal Onehunga weed (see picture to the right).
 If you find you have Onehunga weed which doesn't die after spraying with one of these products, and it has leaves like those shown in the picture, try spraying it with an alternative herbicide before it gets a chance to seed and thus multiply.
 In more recent research, we showed the resistance to clopyralid is over 200-fold, and there is smaller levels of resistance to MCPA and dicamba.
 However, there is no resistance to mecoprop.
 An MCPA/mecoprop/dicamba mixture has been found to be effective at killing this resistant strain, mainly because mecoprop is the main component in this mixture.

 Other herbicides that can be used include a mixture of mecoprop, ioxynil and bromoxynil (eg Image) and bentazone (eg Basagran).
 These generally work best under warm conditions but before the plants get too mature.